 Cell No. (from the U.S.): 011-63-921-998-4424

-Arsenia is one of the daughters of Eleuterio Terte, the first recorded psychic surgeon in modern times.
-She does magnetic healing.
-It has been reported that she is often in Europe.
+Arsenia is the daughter of Eleuterio Terte, who was the first recorded psychic surgeon in modern times.
+She does magnetic healing by donation.

 MISCELLANEOUS TRAVEL RESOURCES

-Most of the healers work in Pangasinan Province (the “lowlands”) and Baguio City.
-If you are going primarily to Baguio, consider getting a connecting flight so you can avoid the chaos of Manila.
-Note, however, that because of the high mountain weather in Baguio, flights are sometimes cancelled at the last minute.
-Baguio is nicknamed the “Vacation Capital of the Philippines,” because the climate is generally more moderate than in the lowlands.
+Baguio is nicknamed the “Vacation Capital of the Philippines” because the climate is generally more moderate than in the lowlands.
 The best time to visit the Philippines is during the dry season, which is from November to February.

 The MacArthur Highway is the major highway between Manila and Baguio.
 It passes through Pangasinan, the center of which is Urdaneta.
 The easiest way to travel between these cities is to take an air-conditioned Victory Liner bus from the Pasay Bus Terminal in Manila, just south of the Ermita District.
 (Take a taxi to the bus station.)
 Buses run on the half-hour.
-It’s a seven-hour trip to Baguio from Manila, and about five hours to Urdaneta, with several stops for food and bathroom breaks.
-Bathrooms in the Philippines are called “comfort rooms.”
+It’s a seven-hour trip to Baguio from Manila, and about five hours to Urdaneta, with several stops for food and bathroom breaks (“comfort rooms”).

-Pack lightweight clothing for the hot weather in the lowlands and a sweater for the mountains if you are going to Baguio.
-Take earplugs to block out street noise and a handkerchief to cover your nose and block the fumes from the many vehicles clogging the highway and city streets.
-Carry toilet paper, or you will have to buy it in many of the public toilets.
-Bottled water is recommended except in the larger hotels such as Camp John Hay.
-Also void eating in the open-air food stalls to prevent intestinal upset.
+Pack lightweight clothing for the hot weather in the lowlands and a sweater for the mountains of Baguio.
+Take earplugs to block out street noise and a handkerchief for your nose to block out the fumes from the many vehicles clogging the highway and city streets.
+Carry toilet paper or you will have to buy it in many of the public toilets.
+Also avoid eating in the open-air food stalls to prevent intestinal upset.

 LISLAND RAINFOREST RESORT